NativeScript/codeofconduct/README.md

 ## Consequences

-All content published to the NativeScript Slack channel is hosted at the sole discretion of the NativeScript administrators.
+All content published to the NativeScript community channels is hosted at the sole discretion of the NativeScript administrators.

 Unacceptable behavior from any community member, including sponsors, employees, customers, or others with decision-making authority, will not be tolerated.